attack68/rateslib/docs/source/i_get_started.rst

 For what purpose would I use *rateslib*?
 =============================================

-- If you want to integrate linear fixed income analysis into your workflow with Python.
+- If you want to integrate linear fixed income, FX and FX volatility analysis into your workflow with Python.
 - If you desire a pain free setup process, a user-oriented API, and extensive documentation.
-- If you are new to fixed income and interested to learn about basic and advanced concepts with tools to explore the nuances of these markets, as a companion to various authored books.
+- If you are new to fixed income and currencies and interested to learn about basic and advanced concepts with tools to explore the nuances of these markets, as a companion to various authored books.

 Which ``fixed income instruments`` does *rateslib* include?